China: 'The US has launched a trade war'

 "We will immediately launch tariff measures that will match the scale and intensity of those launched by the United States."

-It also said "all economic and trade agreements reached by previous negotiations will be nullified at the same time."
-That includes a tentative deal to increase Chinese purchases of energy and agricultural goods.
+Beijing also said "all economic and trade agreements reached by previous negotiations will be nullified at the same time."
+That includes a tentative deal to increase Chinese purchases of US energy and agricultural goods.

-The Commerce Ministry statement gave no further details of the American products that would be hit.
-China has previously promised to respond with retaliatory tariffs on US products such as cars, planes and soybeans.
+Like the US tariffs, China's retaliatory tariffs will be rolled out in two waves, the Finance Ministry said.
+And they will start on the same day.

+Beijing will impose tariffs on 545 US items worth $34 billion — including agricultural products, automobiles and seafood — starting on July 6.

 Trump has long complained about China's huge trade surplus with the United States.
 In a statement Friday, he said trade with China "has been very unfair, for a very long time."

-The US president said the new tariffs, which will start to take effect on July 6, were designed to punish China for the theft of American intellectual property and technology.
+The US president said the new tariffs were designed to punish China for the theft of American intellectual property and technology.

 And he warned that any retaliation by Beijing would trigger another round of tariffs on Chinese goods.